Satshabad/Songkick-Artist-Tracker/README.md

     $ python AutoTracker.py -u <username> -p <password> -d <directory-holding-artists>

+*Note: this will remember the artists you tracked in that directory.
+If you run the same command again, it will only attempt to track the new folders made.
+To let it retrack the whole directory, delete the .tracked file.

 If you would like the results written out to a special file, run this:

     $ python AutoTracker.py -u <username> -p <password> -d <directory-holding-artists> -o <myresults.txt>